mims-harvard/nimfa/docs/source/index.rst

 ################

-We would like to acknowledge support for this project from the Google Summer of Code 2011 program and from the Slovenian Research Agency grants P2-0209, J2-9699, and L2- 1112.
+We would like to acknowledge support for this project from the Google Summer of Code 2011 program and from the Slovenian Research Agency grants P2-0209, J2-9699, and L2-1112.

-The nimfa - A Python Library for Nonnegative Matrix Factorization Techniques is part of the Google Summer of Code 2011 program by `Marinka Zitnik`_ under supervision of the `Orange`_ organization and mentor `Prof. Blaz Zupan, PhD`_.
+The nimfa - A Python Library for Nonnegative Matrix Factorization Techniques was part of the Google Summer of Code 2011 (`Orange`_).
+It is authored by `Marinka Zitnik`_, advised by `Blaz Zupan, Ph.D.`_.

-.. _Prof.
-Blaz Zupan, PhD: http://www.biolab.si/en/blaz/
+.. _Blaz Zupan, Ph.D.: http://www.biolab.si/en/blaz/
 .. _Marinka Zitnik: http://helikoid.si

 .. image:: /images/base/orange-logo.png